MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/flex-layout.md

 ### The Grow Property

-The [`Grow`](https://developer.xamarin.com/api/property/Xamarin.Forms.FlexLayout.Grow/) property is of type `int`.
+The [`Grow`](xref:Xamarin.Forms.FlexLayout.GrowProperty) attached bindable property is of type `int`.
 The default value is 0, and the value must be greater than or equal to 0.

 The `Grow` property plays a role when when the `Wrap` property is set to `NoWrap` and the row of children has a total width less than the width of the `FlexLayout`, or the column of children has a shorter height than the `FlexLayout`.
 The `Grow` property indicates how to apportion the leftover space among the children.